HUD/FHA Multifamily Specialists

 How BSPRA works in the HUD 221(d)(4) program, how it affects the LTC mortgage calculation, and how it compares to SPRA.

-HUD/FHA Process
+HUD/FHA Primer

 5 Reasons HUD Multifamily Loans Get Delayed — And How to Avoid Them